AREPH was originally established as the Wildlife Health and Conservation Clinic in 2007 to:

 Once medical treatment is performed and the animal recuperates, the animals are released directly back to their original home range.

-The Wildlife Health and Conservation Clinic has a strong research program which is focused on emerging diseases and their impact on wildlife, conservation of iconic Australian species, and improving the health of exotic pet animals.
+AREPH has a strong research program that is focused on emerging diseases and their impact on wildlife, the conservation of iconic Australian species, and improving the health of exotic pet animals.

-The Wildlife Health and Conservation Clinic relies on public donations to provide this important free service.
-Help us care for sick, injured and orphaned wildlife with a tax deductible (over $2) donation.
+AREPH relies on public donations to provide this important free service.
+Help us care for sick, injured and orphaned wildlife with a tax-deductible (over $2) donation.